William A. Noyes: Editor

 Noyes was the editor-in-chief of the Journal of the American Chemical Society from 1902 to 1917.
 In addition, he founded Chemical Abstracts and was its first editor from 1907 to 1910.
 He also founded American Chemical Society Scientific Monographs (serving as its first editor from 1919 to 1941) and Chemical Reviews (serving as its first editor from 1924 to 1926).
 Following the First World War, Noyes sought to promote international understanding and to reestablish harmonic relations between French and German chemists.

 Death and honors

+Noyes was elected to the United States National Academy of Sciences in 1910, the American Academy of Arts and Sciences in 1913, and the American Philosophical Society in 1914.
 Noyes received the Priestley Medal, the American Chemical Society's highest award, in 1935.
 He died on October 24, 1941.

-The Noyes Laboratory at the University of Illinois at Urbana-Champaign was so named in his honor in 1939.
+The Noyes Laboratory at the University of Illinois Urbana–Champaign was so named in his honor in 1939.
 The lab was originally built in 1902, expanded under Noyes in 1916 (more than doubling its size) and named an ACS National Historical Chemical Landmark by the ACS in its 100th year, 2002.